guihao-liang/my-blog-notes/misc/20-04-11-aws-s3-retry.md

 while (n_retry < 3);
 ```

-But `error.ShouldRetry` **always** returns false, which means you should customize retry strategy for S3 requests.
+But `error.ShouldRetry` **always** returns false from S3 client, which means I probably need to customize retry strategy for S3 requests.

 To check what it is, go through stack trace from lldb,